dirkroorda/laf-fabric/docs/taskwriting.rst

     ``F.shebanq_db_otype.v(n)``.

 *P(node)*
     Your gateway to the primary data.
-For nodes *n* that are linked to the primary data by 1 or more regions, P(*n*) yields a set of chunks of primary data, corresponding with those regions.
+For nodes *n* that are linked to the primary data by one or more regions, P(*n*) yields a set of chunks of primary data, corresponding with those regions.
     The chunks are maximal, non-overlapping, ordered according to the primary data.
     Every chunk is given as a tuple (*pos*, *text*), where *pos* is the position in the primary data where the start of *text* can be found, and *text* is the chunk of actual text that is specified by the region.
+    The primary data is only available if you have specified in the *load* directives:
+    ``'primary: True``

-    Note that *text* may be empty.
+.. note:: Note that *text* may be empty.
     This happens in cases where the region is not a true interval but merely a point between two characters.

 *NN(test=function value=something)*